Zoo of Correlation Inequalities in Holography and Beyond: Holographic Strong Superadditivity

-Except for some special cases, we find the standard approach, as in Figure \ref{Strong superadditivtg failure}, is insufficient to show this inequality.
+we find the standard approach insufficient (see Figure \ref{Strong superadditivtg failure}).
 The proof thus requires a step beyond considering the basic topology of these surfaces and invoking more exotic properties along with the assumed inequalities between $\alpha_1$ and $\alpha_2$ and so on.
 Nevertheless, we find no counterexample both analytically or numerically.
-Since most holographic inequalities are proven on their topological grounds, it is interesting if there exists some approach that captures more fine-grained details of holographic theories.
+Since most holographic inequalities are proven on topological grounds, it is interesting if there exists some approach that captures more fine-grained details of holographic theories.